|

 that can discover state machines and grammars, and networks that

 can analyze music and then create new music.
-We have also embedding
+We also embedded

-these techniques into software agents that can autonomously search
+these techniques into software agents that could autonomously search

 and transact business on the web.
 Neural network algorithms for